 Students are encouraged to attend classes every day and be in class on time.
-If a student is absent from class it is the student's responsibility to find out the material covered during the student's absence and to make sure that all missed work is made up in compliance with AAIT LS academic guidelines.
+If a student is absent from class, the instructor will not re-teach material and it is solely the student's responsibility to find out the material missed during the student's absence and to make arrangements for make-up.
+Make-up classes are recommended when a student's record shows between 90% and 95% attendance to avoid dismissal from the program and for F-1 students losing F-1 status due to low attendance (<80%).